pratzohol/harmful-meme-detection-BAP/README.md

 <td>Hate-CLIPper</td>
 <td>

-> Doesn't use additional input features like object bounding boxes, face detection and text attributes.

 1. Image _i_ and text _t_ is passed through CLIP image and text encoders to obtain unimodal features $f_i$ and $f_t$.
 2. To align the text and image feature space, $f_i$ and $f_t$ are passed through a trainable projection layer.